zapSNH/zapsCoolPhotonTheme/README.md

 * `Profiles` > `your profile` > `chrome` > `zapsCoolPhotonTheme-main`

 Restart Firefox

+# Tab separators
+Sometimes the tab separators go missing.
+If you want them to show up always then remove line 277 (https://github.com/zapSNH/zapsCoolPhotonTheme/blob/b9b6adae9a3844568fc394885cdd5334224d4476/resources/tabs-and-urlbar.css#L277) from `tabs-and-urlbar.css`.

+This will result in a separator before the selected tab, so if you don't want that look and are fine with separators sometimes going missing, then don't remove it.

 # Misc.
 Photon Firefox icons are taken from the `omni.ja` file from Firefox 87